dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 constrained by some factors, which are functionally coupled to various measures of "system boundedness".

-While communication networks are converging, what happens is that people send and receive radically more information.
+While communication networks are converging, (...) people send and receive radically more information.
 In this respect, system is bounded not by how fast data can be transmitted, but by how much data people have have to transmit.
-In this simplication, the system fluctuates: telecom expands, people buy new phones with new apps, they send gifs, telecom removes bandwidth limits, then people figure out they can send videos.
+In this oversimplication, the system
+fluctuates: telecom expands, people buy new phones with new apps, they send gifs, telecom removes bandwidth limits, then people figure out they can send videos.

+When your system is an infinitely dimensional, convoluted non-linear sociophysical system, it reacts with an incomprehensible set of dynamics that are impossible to dilineate.
+There are critical categories of metrics that help simplify the system.
+Around clusters of values for these groups of metrics, there are boundaries.
+Stay in the boundary, the system is more stable.
+Move outside of a cluster's boundary region, the system will begin to transition chaotically or, if you're lucky, predictably.

+If you imagine a group of metrics including information velocity and social graph connectedness as forming a category, then as long as the velocity nor the connectedness skyrockets, the system prefers not to undergo transformations that it has never exhibited.
+This is just one of the few examples that could be put into words.
+Obviously, technology and highly connected networks (are promising.)

+- information converges differently at various scales
+  - or in some cases becomes non-convergent
+    - as one zooms out more, there is little apparent difference in the range/variety/distribution of information
+      - anscombe paradox for the distribution of information at in various sections of a social graph
+      - this isn't a problem, just a peculiarity. it's the opposite of the 15th century society where almost every single person who's ever read a book read the same one: the Bible
+      - this seems subtle, but has profound implications, discussed in the second section

+- open systems vs closed systems
+  - the mechanics and dynamics of information are fundamentally different in a closed system
+  - the system becomes "closed" in various ways:
+    - there is vastly more information produced than could ever be consumed by humans bc population growth and automated data generation
+    - we reach a knowledge plateau (or singularity)
+  - this affects information mechanics/dynamics how?
+    - information economics becomes ~demand-side~

+- memeification

+-
+  - and relevant to metamodernism
+    - people are trying to stand out more and more.
+    -

 - Which number is higher?
 Seven billion?
 Or Infinity?
 Is seven billion even comparable?